idhikavaidya/Water-Potability-Classification/README.md

 🚰 **Water Quality Analysis and Prediction**

 Developed during my Data Science internship at Technex IIT Varanasi, this project involved building a machine learning model to predict whether a water sample is drinkable (potable) based on its components.
-I preprocessed and analyzed the data and then built a machine learning model.
+I preprocessed and analyzed the data and then built a machine learning model for binary classification.
 The selected Random Forest Model has outstanding performance:

 [ Accuracy: 78 % ;
 Precision: 70 % ;